 This will keep everyone on-track and ultimately prevent all the scheduling fiascoes that can turn a hiring process sour.

 But calendar updates aren’t the only type you should share.
-Just as it’s polite to update your job postings as the process moves forward, it’s also vital to keep each candidate in the loop.
+Just as it’s polite to update your job postings as the process moves forward, it’s vital to keep each candidate in the loop.
 Both concerning their personal application and the ultimate job decision.
 Too many people have been ghosted or left wondering about their application status, even by their own companies as internal candidates.

-Make sure be courteous.
+Make sure to be courteous.
 If you have chosen a final candidate, you should announce this to all other candidates so that they can stop waiting and don’t have to find out by hearing about the new hire who ‘beat’ them through the grapevine.
 The best way to do this is with a two-prong approach.

 First, you should send a personal message to each applicant with a heartfelt thanks for their interest and application.
 For internal hires, it’s actually better to offer honest feedback promptly.
 If they were a great candidate who just wasn’t quite the top pick, tell them, and encourage them to apply for positions in the future.
-It’s also okay, internally, to be honest if someone is the second-choice and may be asked to step back to the plate if the top pick doesn’t work out for some reason.
+It’s also okay, internally, to be honest, if someone is the second-choice and may be asked to step back to the plate if the top pick doesn’t work out for some reason.

-If there were good reasons that an internal applicant wasn’t selected, offer a few friendly pointers on how to work on their professional development before applying for the next open position.
+If there were good reasons that an internal applicant wasn’t selected, offer a few friendly pointers how to work on their professional development before applying for the next open position.
 This creates a culture of supportive professional development and encourages internal applicants to keep looking for internal opportunities.